ReshmaAnnaThomas/FRB-journal-club/papers_to_discuss_2022.md

 <h2> Papers to be discussed in upcoming weeks</h2>

+* [DM-power: an algorithm for high precision dispersion measure with application to fast radio bursts](https://arxiv.org/pdf/2208.13677.pdf)

 * [Prospects of strongly lensed fast radio bursts: Simultaneous measurement of post-Newtonian parameter and Hubble constant](https://arxiv.org/pdf/2208.10175.pdf)